HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Once the **docker-compose.yaml** file is configured to your satisfaction then follow the :ref:`standard installation instructions <Setup-data-collectors>`.

-Note that once you are running with a customized docker-compose file you will need to maintain that between releases.
-Hyperview may add new services, change default environment variables or default startup options for the various containers that compose the Linux Data Collector.
+Note that once you run with a customized docker-compose file, you must maintain that between releases.
+Hyperview may add new services or change default environment variables or startup options for the various containers composing the Linux Data Collector.

-Standard Linux command line tools such as **diff** and **vim** can be used to assess any differences between the two files and the applicable changes can be ported to your environment.
+Standard Linux command line tools such as **diff** and **vim** can be used to assess any differences between the two files, and the applicable changes can be ported to your environment.

-Please note that Hyperview only tests and supports the default configuration that ships with the installation package.
+Hyperview only tests and supports the default configuration that ships with the installation package.

 ============================
 Docker daemon log management